mikestreety/mikestreety/app/content/blog/2022-05-13-add-custom-repositories-for-composer-to-pull-from.md

  - Composer
 ---

 Packagist is a great resource for Composer packages; the NPM of the PHP world and composer is already set up to work with it.
-However, there may be times where you wish to include a local package or pull in a package from somwhere else - such as a self-hosted [Private Packagist](https://packagist.com/) or [Gitlab](https://gitlab.com/) package repository.
+However, there may be times where you wish to include a local package or pull in a package from somewhere else - such as a self-hosted [Private Packagist](https://packagist.com/) or [Gitlab](https://gitlab.com/) package repository.

 With Composer, you can specify in your `composer.json` where you wish to pull the packages from.